EkaanshArora/Agora-React-Web-UIKit/notes.md

-Questions
+API Choices
 - new prop, renderTracks that replaces audience check in tracksconfig

-Limitations:
-- custom tracks
-- use custom client for rtc mode
-- don't use audience with mode rtc
+- move tracksconfigure to rtcConfigure?
 TODO:
 - Improve Typescript
+- rename isShown to buttonsDisplayed for videoplaceholder
 - Optional (enableAudio/enableVideo)
+- Switch Camera
 - Add screenshare
 - Support for custom tracks